Jackie Mann: RAF career

 Born in Northampton on 11 June 1914, Mann joined the Royal Air Force Volunteer Reserve in Reading in 1938.
 As a sergeant pilot (Service No. 127025), he was posted in July 1940 to No. 64 Squadron RAF, flying Spitfires.
-He was shot down by Royal Navy anti-aircraft fire on 16 August.
+He was shot down by Royal Navy anti-aircraft fire on 16 August in a friendly fire incident.
 He was then posted to No. 92 Squadron in late August, and was wounded in action on 14 September.
 He was subsequently posted to No. 91 Squadron, but on 4 April 1941 was again shot down and wounded, being badly burned.
 His opponent was either Oberst Adolf Galland or Leut.
 Robert Menge of JG 26.
 He underwent plastic surgery at Queen Victoria Hospital, East Grinstead, where he was a founder member of the Guinea Pig Club.
 He was also awarded a Distinguished Flying Medal.

 Mann met his wife Dilys Pritchard – known as "Sunnie" – in wartime London, where Sunnie was an ambulance driver and Mann was recovering from his burns.
 They married at Chiswick Registry Office in 1943.

 Following his recovery, Mann joined 1 ADF at Hendon, and then served with Ferry Command over the North Atlantic routes.
 His final fighter score was 5 destroyed, 1 probable, and 3 damaged.
 He was later promoted to the rank of Squadron Leader.